animocabrands/f1dt-core_metadata/README.md

 `Collection Identifier` indicates whether the attribute is part of the collection identifier.
 Collection identifiers are primarily composed of the _typeId_, _subTypeId_ and _seasonId_.
 For example _Car 2019_ or _Intermediate Tyres 2020_.

-Some attributes may or may not be nedded, depending on the type, sybType and season of the token.
-Refer to the season-specific mappings for more details.
+Some attributes may or may not be needed, depending on the type, subType and season of the token (refer to the season-specific mapping files for more details).

 ### Mapped core attributes